-The workings of Employment Intermediary Rules
+The Workings Of Employment Intermediary Rules

 The legislation covering the employment intermediary rules was introduced to track and clamp down on the employees that slip through the tax net by disguising themselves as self-employed when they are actually providing services to the firm.
-The rules were also aimed at reminding employers of their carelessness towards fulfilling their duties.
+The rules were also aimed at reminding employers of their carelessness in fulfilling their duties.

 The employment intermediary rules came into effect on 6th April 2014 and take into consideration: